zibalina007/Charts/README.md

 - setHeight()

-  The chart height if non-responsive
+  The chart height if non-responsive.
+0 = responsive height.

   ```
   Charts::new('line', 'highcharts')->setHeight(500);